Types of Animations we are looking at:

 The stop motion project can use any number of the techniques above - or a combination of them.
 Cut paper, modeling clay, drawing and painting, or using objects -- any technique or combination of techniques is open to your choice.

 You will be making a 30 second animation.
 After you have developed your idea, you will draw out the story using a storyboard.
 Here is a downloadable storyboard page to print off.
 And save your storyboard - you'll need it for your portfolio at the end of the semester!
-All projects must be original to this class and support novice k-12 students.
-Please make sure to not use any animations from a previous class.

 You will be making a 30 second animation.
 After you have developed your idea, you will draw out the story using a storyboard.
 Here is a downloadable storyboard page to print off.
 And save your storyboard - you'll need it for your portfolio at the end of the semester!
-All projects must be original to this class and support novice k-12 students.
-Please make sure to not use any animations from a previous class.

 Here are step-by-step instructions to turn your stop motion photos into a movie using iMovie: